tjarbo/discord-moodle-bot/.github/pull_request_template.md

 ## Checklist
 <!--- Go over all the following points, and put an `x` in all boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
-- [ ] Make sure you are requesting to development.
-Don't request to master branch!
+- [ ] Make sure you are requesting to main.
+Don't request to release branch!
 - [ ] I have linked the related issue.
 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.